 set index can be used with all functions.
 Function subsets for other indexes are shown in the table below.

 |equals (=, ==)||✔||✔||✔||✔||✔|

 Functions with a constant argument that is less than ngram size can’t be used by

 ngrambf_v1 for query optimization.

 Bloom filters can have false positive matches, so the

-bloom_filter indexes can’t be used for optimizing queries where the result of a function is expected to be false, for example:
+bloom_filter indexes can not be used for optimizing queries where the result of a function is expected to be false.

 - Can be optimized: